 I’ve spoken about this ad nauseam in the past but we need to stop assigning moral weight to specific foods.
 It’s bad enough that salads are feminine and steaks are for men, but now suddenly you’re a BAD woman if you eat a slice of pizza?
 Like, fuck.
 This is exactly the kind of crap that got me, and so many other women suffering from orthorexia and disordered eating patterns.

 One study asked university students to rate profiles of people based on their diets.
 The students were shown pictures of sets of two identical looking people but one was classified as a “good” food eater, and the other a “bad” food eaters.
-Apparently the students judged the “good” eaters as more attractive, likable, quiet, practical, methodical and analytical than those who ate “bad” foods – even though everything else about them was identical!
+Apparently the students judged the “good” eaters as more attractive, likeable, quiet, practical, methodical and analytical than those who ate “bad” foods – even though everything else about them was identical!

 Depending on whatever food dogma you subscribe to, being bad by eating a certain food could mean eating a chocolate bar because it has sugar in it.
 Or eating a burger because it’s meat.
 Or eating a moderate bowl of pasta because of the gluten.
 Whatever it is, we have assigned the moral weight of “bad” to a hell of a lot of foods, and that label is then transferred onto us.
 No one wants to feel like a lazy, stupid, fat, sloppy, BAD person so we avoid any of these “bad” foods like the plague.
 But I want you all to know that we don’t have to be bad.
 Killing a dog is bad.
 Lying to your partner is bad.
 Stealing your best friend’s boyfriend is fucking bad.
 Eating a piece of meat isn’t bad and no one should make you feel like it is.